agrinshpon/Deploying-a-High-Availability-Web-App-using-Cloudformation/README.md

-# Deplying a High Availability Web App using Cloudformation
+# Deploying a High Availability Web App using Cloudformation

 ## The Task: